← Back to Stories

 ABC News

-• ABC noted that US Ambassador to Lebanon asked Israel to ‘leave the Christian villages in southern Lebanon’ untouched, as some locals (including Christians) defiantly refused evacuation orders.
+• ABC noted that the US Ambassador to Lebanon had asked Israel to leave Christian villages in southern Lebanon untouched during strikes.

 Sydney Morning Herald